Top 10 Threat Modeling Tools

 CAIRIS (Computer-Aided Integration of Requirements and Information Security) is an acronym that stands for Computer-Aided Integration of Requirements and Information Security.
-It's a free and open platform for eliciting, describing, and evaluating safe and useful systems.
+It's a free and open source threat modeling platform for eliciting, describing, and evaluating safe and useful systems.
 It was designed from the ground up to include all of the aspects required for usability, requirements, and risk analysis.

 CAIRIS is freely accessible under the Apache Software License.

 Figure 3.
 Computer-Aided Integration of Requirements and Information Security (CAIRIS)